deniseiras/land_system/README.md

 ## System instalation (Spreads - d4o)

-Download the code **preferably** in the the folder /work/cmcc/$USER , to avoid changing some configuration parameters.
+Download the code in the the folder /work/cmcc/$USER , to avoid changing some configuration parameters.
 ```
-/work/cmcc/$USER
+cd /work/cmcc/$USER
 git clone https://github.com/deniseiras/land_system.git
 ```
 This will download the system in the land_system folder.